Kosovo, Kyustendil Province

 Kosovo (Косово) is a village in Treklyano municipality, Kyustendil Province, Bulgaria, located at 42°35′40″N 22°34′49″E. The village is in a mountainous area, five kilometers away from the border of Serbia.

 Kosovo was first mentioned in 1576 as Kosova.
-The name is derived from the Serbian word for blackbird, kos (кос).
-There is a legend that the village was founded by Serb refugees from the region of Kosovo, which is also likely.
+The name is derived from the Bulgarian word for blackbird, kos (кос).
+There is a legend that the village was founded by Bulgarian refugees from the region of Kosovo, which is also likely.